Purpose & Mission

 - What do I do if I am bitten by an animal?

-Wash the wound immediately then go straight to the hospital and let the doctor do a bite report.
+Wash the wound immediately then go straight to the hospital and let them complete a bite report.
 Contact the Jackson County Health Department or the Jackson County Animal Control office afterwards.
-Note: if the animal must be destroyed, do not destroy the head.

 - If an animal bites someone, where must the animal be quarantined and who makes this decision?